audioxide/data/data/posts/20151107-reviews-joanna-newsom-divers.md

   because frankly, Divers is a triumph; a whimsical journey that is simply too intriguing to disregard.
 week: 30
+blurb: Joanna Newsom creates a world on Divers that is both wonderful and despairing.
+Music of such dainty character will inevitably turn certain audiences away, which is a shame because frankly, Divers is a triumph; a whimsical journey that is simply too intriguing to disregard.
 ---
 author: André
 review: Beautifully crafted in its arrangement and narrative, Joanna Newsom